Our Staff

 Britt Fabrello - Administrator & Communications Director

-Britt Fabrello, the newest member of the team, serves as the Administrator and Communications Director at St. Bartholomew’s Episcopal Church, bringing a background in communications, operations, and people-focused leadership.
+Britt Fabrello serves as the Administrator and Communications Director at St. Bartholomew’s Episcopal Church, bringing a background in communications, operations, and people-focused leadership.
 She holds a Bachelor’s degree in Communications from Augsburg University and is SHRM - CP certified.
 Britt has worked across corporate, nonprofit, and wellness sectors.
 At St. Bartholomew’s, Britt ensures smooth day-to-day operations and leads communication efforts that keep the parish connected, informed, and engaged.
 Originally from Minnesota, she has lived in St. Petersburg, Florida for the past four years and loves being part of this vibrant community.
 Outside of work, she enjoys exploring the area and spending time with her miniature American Eskimo dog, Charlie Bear.

 Contact Britt at office@stbartsinstpete.org